Growing up I never read Nancy Drew, or even the Hardy Boys. I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

 Volume Three.
 THE BUNGALOW MYSTERY (Grosset & Dunlap, 1930).
 Always an inquisitive one, that Nancy.
 Or as some would say, nosy.

 Volume Four: THE MYSTERY AT LILAC INN (Grosset & Dunlap, 1930).
 Eavesdropping again?
-No wonder Nancy's always finding trouble.
+It's no wonder Nancy's always finding trouble.

 Volume Five: THE SECRET AT SHADOW RANCH (Grosset & Dunlap, 1931).
 Don't get involved in someone else's problems girl, just keep riding in the opposite direction.
-Oh, blast it!
+Oh, blast it all!
 Will you never learn?

 Volume Six: THE SECRET OF RED GATE FARM (Grosset & Dunlap, 1931).
-Care to guess which political party these dancing hoods belong to?
+Care to guess which political party these dancing fools belong to?

 Volume Seven: THE CLUE IN THE DIARY (Grosset & Dunlap, 1932).
 Nancy's virtue would never let her walk past a book lying on the ground.